-This song appears on six albums, and was released on the Farewell Andromeda Album, and has also been released on the Changes, Country Classics, The Country Roads Collection and The Rocky Mountain Collection Albums.
-A live version also appears on The Best of John Denver Live Album.
+This song appears on six albums, and was first released on the Farewell Andromeda Album, and has also been released on the Changes, Country Classics, The Country Roads Collection and The Rocky Mountain Collection Albums.
+A live also appears on The Best of John Denver Live Album.

-I think I'd be a cowboy I think I'd rather the reigns I I'd rather be a cowboy Then to lay me down and love the chains
+I think I'd rather be a I I'd rather ride the reigns I think I'd be a cowboy Then to lay me down and love the chains

 I think I'd be a cowboy I think I'd ride the reigns I I'd rather be a cowboy Then to lay me and love lady's chains